techwithtim/Snake-Game/README.md

 - If I keep my SDK in `C:\Program Files\`, then the path would be `C:\Program Files\renpy-7.4.4-sdk`

 A file will be created in the root of your workspace called `.renpy-sdk` with the path you entered inside it.
 You can re-run the setup task whenever you want to update this file, or modify the file directly.

+You may mark relevant tasks as favorites.
+The Windows-specific tasks will call on the `bin/renpy.ps1` helper script, while the non-Windows version will call on `bin/renpy`.